200 travel bucket list ideas

 Take carry-on only to avoid baggage fees, and use public transportation to the airport when reliable.
 And remember, it doesn’t cost anything to be kind.

-Having traveled to 53 countries and more than 600 cities, I have learned some lessons about what to take, how to take it, and what to leave behind.
-Now I share these little secrets, from gadgets to apps to packing tips, in what I call Stephen’s travel tips for 2018.
+Having traveled to some 70 countries and more than 700 cities, I have learned some lessons about what to take, how to take it, and what to leave behind.
+Now I share these little secrets, from gadgets to apps to packing tips, in what I call my expert tips for the modern traveler. .

 Clearly the smart phone is the new Swiss Army knife of travel, taking the place of a bulky camera, heavy books, flashlight, alarm clock, notepad, maps, and more.
 Of course, until it can open a bottle of wine, it won’t replace a real Swiss Army knife.
 There are now scores of smart phone apps we travelers depend on.
 Here are some of my favorites.